imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

 description: test description
 ---

-{% capture includecontent %} This page is a copy of [Jython Scripting](Jython_Scripting "wikilink").
+{% include sidebox-right content='This page is a copy of [Jython Scripting](Jython_Scripting "wikilink").
 The original wiki page is in a rewrite progress.
-When rewriting [Jython Scripting](Jython_Scripting "wikilink") is finished, this wiki page will be shortened to only contain Jython code examples. {% endcapture %}
+When rewriting [Jython Scripting](Jython_Scripting "wikilink") is finished, this wiki page will be shortened to only contain Jython code examples.' %}

-{% include info-box content=includecontent %}

 {% include learn content='scripting' %}[Jython](http://www.jython.org/)
 is an implementation of the [Python programming